akhilvvn/HackP2025/task3_image_metadata_analysis/README.md

 ## Task Description

 This project extracts and analyzes metadata from images, including EXIF/IPTC fields, GPS location, OCR-based text extraction, and language detection.
 It provides structured outputs in CSV/JSON formats and generates an interactive HTML report with metadata tables, OCR results, and clickable Google Maps links for images containing GPS coordinates.
-Additional implemented:
+Additional features implemented:

 - **OCR text extraction with Tesseract**
 - **Automatic language detection of extracted text**